-Three times each Parliamentary session, Genesis organises a breakfast in the House of Commons for the benefit of Senate Members.
+Three times each Parliamentary session, Genesis organizes a breakfast in the House of Commons for the benefit of Senate Members.
 The guest speakers are usually drawn from senior Members of the Government Front Bench or Opposition Benches responsible for the SME Sector.

-These breakfasts are normally followed by a meeting of the Genesis Senate, which allows trade bodies to bring forward issues related to Government policy that are causing problems for their members, or to feed back to other members on policy initiatives of which they may not be aware.
+These breakfasts are normally followed by a meeting of the Genesis Senate, which allows trade bodies to bring forward issues related to Government policy that are causing problems for their members, or to feedback to other members on policy initiatives of which they may not be aware.

 Senate meetings also provide the opportunity for external agencies and others to make presentations or present research papers which may of interest and benefit to Senate members and their own memberships.